 We host regular the Sustainable Food Leaders Forum annually, which is open to anyone in the Darebin community involved in or interested in sustainable food initiatives or improving food security.

 The purpose of the Forum is to bring together local organisations and individuals to discuss and promote sustainable food systems in the Darebin area.

 The forum serves as a platform for the exchange of ideas, information and resources, and to provide opportunities for collaboration and action towards a more sustainable food future.

 To find out when the next Forum is or to keep up to date with the latest Sustainable Food news and events, visit the Darebin Food Harvest Network website.

 Backyard Harvest Stories

-This year we launched our new online food growing and sharing project, Backyard Harvest Stories.
-Council partnered with 3000acres to encourage social connection and engagement online through the world of food gardening.
+In 2020 we launched a new online food growing and sharing project, Backyard Harvest Stories, to encourage social connection and engagement online through the world of food gardening during the pandemic.

 Even though the main part of the project is over, we’d still love you to continue sharing photos of your backyard harvest using our hashtag #darebinbackyardharvest to inspire and connect with other local growers!